bitslab/uic-cs-thesis-template/README.md

 Purpose
 ---
 This is intended to be a useful starting point for writing a PhD thesis at UIC.
-Its meant to replace the mix of outdated latex files, PDFs and websites that used to, collectively, define what was needed.
+Its meant to replace the mix of outdated LaTeX files, PDFs and websites that used to, collectively, define what was needed.